leo-texuanw/Learning/aws/docs/Serverless_DynamoDB.md

 ### DynamoDB - DAX

 DynamoDB Accelerator.
+Fully managed, highly available, in-memory cache.

 - Seamless cache for DynamoDB, no application rewrite.
 - Writes go through DAX to DynamoDB
 - Micro second latency for cached reads & queries
 - Solves the Hot Key problem (too many reads)
 - 5 minutes TTL for cache by default
-- Up to 10 nodes in the cluster
+- Up to 10 nodes in the cluster and up to 10x performance improvement.
 - Multi AZ (3 nodes minimum recommended for production)
+- Secure
-- Secure (Encryption at rest with KMS, VPC, IAM, CloudTrail)
+  - Encryption at rest with KMS
+  - Site-to-site VPN
+  - Direct Connect (DX)
+  - Integrate with CloudWatch and CloudTrail
+  - VPC endpoints, IAM policies and roles, Fine-grained access
+- Compatible with DaynamoDB API calls

 #### DAX vs ElastiCahce